openops/mom/planning/push_notifications.md

 device settings for notifications.

 ### Pre-requisites for Android
-- Phonegap version 3.0.0 or later 'phonegap --version'
+- Phonegap version 3.0.0 or later `phonegap --version`
 - A Project on [Google Developer Console](https://console.developers.google.com/)

 ### Preparing your Google Project